-OPERATE THIS STOVE ONLY WITH THE FRONT DOOR FULLY CLOSED OR FULLY OPEN WITH THE OPTIONAL SPARK SCREEN IN PLACE.
+OPERATE THIS STOVE ONLY WITH THE FRONT DOOR FULLY CLOSED.
 OPERATION WITH THE DOOR PARTIALLY OPEN MAY RESULT IN OVER-FIRING.
 IF THE DOOR IS LEFT PARTIALLY OPEN, GAS AND FLAME MAY BE DRAWN OUT OF THE STOVE CREATING SAFETY RISKS FROM BOTH FIRE AND SMOKE.

-5.4 How your Jøtul F 45 works
+5.4 How Your Jøtul F 45 V2 Works